BroadcomMFD/broadcom-product-scripts/endevor/Package-Shipping-Model-and-Script-Examples/README.md

 Inclusion can also be based on the presence of a member in a 3 tiered hierarchy of members.
 The hierarchy consists of a destination specific member, a transmission method specific member, and a non-specific member.
 The member names consist of a root and a one character suffix (alphabetic or national character).

-    Destination Specific Members:          ddddddd.suffix     where "ddddddd" is a Destination Transmission Method Specific:          #PSxxxx.suffix     where "xxxx" is a transmission method mnumonic Non-Specific Members:                  #PSNDVR.suffix
+    Destination Specific Members:          ddddddd.suffix     where "ddddddd" is a Destination Transmission Method Specific:          #PSxxxx.suffix     where "xxxx" is a transmission method mnemonic Non-Specific Members:                  #PSNDVR.suffix

 If a certain destination requires special processing, a destination specific member(s) can be created which will generate control statements for that destination only.